thuctran289/azTex/README.md

 or do not want to waste time worrying about some of the small intricacies of LaTeX.

 ## Installation
 Simply type "sudo pip install aztex" into your terminal (for Linux and OSX users).
+Alternatively, if Python is installed, clone this repository on GitHub.

 ## The Story Behind aztex
 aztex was born as a an idea for the final project for the Software Design course at Franklin W. Olin College of Engineering by us: three